Ida Freund was the first female chemistry lecturer at any UK university, an active feminist and supporter of women’s suffrage.

-Ida Freund ‘reigned supreme in the Chemistry Laboratory’ of Newnham College, providing inspiration to an incoming generation of women chemistry students.
-She was the first woman to become a university chemistry lecturer in the UK and described as ‘the presiding genius’.
+Ida Freund ‘reigned supreme in the chemistry laboratory’ of Newnham College, University of Cambridge, providing inspiration to an incoming generation of female chemistry students.
+She was the first woman to become a university chemistry lecturer in the UK and was described as ‘the presiding genius’.

 Austrian born, Freund studied in Vienna before moving to England in 1881 where her uncle, violinist Ludwig Straus, enrolled her at the University of Cambridge.
-She attained First Class honours: a real achievement in a second language and given the difficulty women faced in getting advanced instruction in practical chemistry.
+She attained First Class honours which was a real achievement in a second language and given the difficulty women faced in getting advanced instruction in practical chemistry.

-Soon after, Freund was forced to leave Cambridge for London to have her leg amputated and care for her uncle, but returned to Cambridge in 1893 in a wheelchair.
-It did not affect her mobility at the university and she remained a fervent traveller, ‘wheelchairing her way across England, Scotland, Austria, Switzerland, Germany and Italy’.
+Soon after, Freund was forced to leave Cambridge for London to care for her uncle and undergo surgery on her leg, most of which she had lost in a cycling accident as a girl.
+She returned to Cambridge in 1893 in a wheelchair.
+This did not affect her mobility at the university and she remained a fervent traveller, exploring England, Scotland, Austria, Switzerland, Germany and Italy.

-Tough but beloved by her students; Freund was a revolutionary teacher.
-One student describes her as:
+Tough but beloved by her students, Freund was a revolutionary teacher.
+One student described her as:

 Another student talked of Miss Freund's ‘power of encouraging the timid, showing them what they could achieve.’

-In 1907 the periodic table was the focus of the final exams and she called a study session, preparing a large periodic table with each element represented by a cupcake with its name and atomic number in icing.
-The RSC recently celebrated the launch of the Visual Elements Periodic Table in a very similar manner.
+In 1907, the periodic table was the focus of the final exams and she called a study session, preparing a large periodic table with each element represented by a cupcake, with its name and atomic number in icing.
+The Royal Society Chemistry recently celebrated the launch of the Visual Elements Periodic Table in a very similar manner.

-Aside from her teaching, and despite the limited laboratory conditions and her physical handicap, Freund undertook research on the theory of solutions producing a substantial paper.
+Aside from her teaching, and despite the limited laboratory conditions, Freund undertook research on the theory of solutions, producing a substantial paper.
 M.M.
 Pattinson Muir, a chemistry historian, said her most renowned work, The Chemistry of Chemical Composition, ‘is to be classed among the really great works of chemical literature’.
-Freund also had a piece of laboratory apparatus, a variation on a gas measuring tube, named after her as her invention.

 Friends and former students set up the Ida Freund Memorial Fund ‘to raise the standards of women teachers of the physical sciences by giving them opportunities for further study’.
 Newnham College still regularly awards a prize in her name.